lpalliyaguru/cmis-connector/demo/README.md

 HOW TO DEMO:
 ------------

-  1. Set the following system properties:
+  1. After importing the project, Set the following global property:

     a. mule.cmis.baseDirectory Path to an existing directory in the repository where result documents will be saved.